Pressure Cooker Three Ingredient Holiday Fruitcake is a simple recipe that will save you time with your Holiday, Christmas and New Year’s baking.

 The original Three Ingredient Fruitcake recipe calls for Iced Coffee, Tea or Fruit Juice.
 I chose orange juice for this recipe, because, that is what I had in the house.
 Pineapple Juice, I think, would be terrific.

 I am now really curious about using Iced Coffee; that sounds yummy.
 I may need to make another Pressure Cooker Three Ingredient Holiday Fruitcake soon.

 Refrigerate the Dried and/or Mixed Fruit with the juice overnight.
 The fruit will soak up the juice and make the fruit very plump.

-With so many options and with this easy recipe, you can make several Pressure Cooker Three Ingredient Holiday Fruitcakes one after the other.
+With so many options and with this easy recipe, you can make Pressure Cooker Three Ingredient Holiday Fruitcakes one after the other.
 Try some with Iced Coffee and different types of juice.

 I don’t want you to end up with a rubbery or a brick Three Ingredient Holiday Fruitcake and then blame the recipe.

 If you want to add nuts, add them in here.

 The batter will be thick and wet.
 Place it into the prepared Push Pan and level the top.